DipityBV/frontender.docs/documentation/controls.md

 ```

 ### Compound
 This control allows you to include multiple controls and form them to one.
+A compound may also be [repeatable](#repeatable).

 Here is an example for the compound control.
 A compound control may only contain non-compounded fields.

 ```JSON
 {